jrkave/Simple-Bank-Application/README.md

 # Simple-Bank-Application
 This project is a small and simple banking application that allows users to create "bank accounts" and perform normal banking operations (e.g. deposits, withdraws, transfers, etc.).
-All information is stored to a file which is used for login functionality.
+All information is stored to Users.txt to have some semblance of login functionality.
+Also included is a "Tests" class that prints expected vs. actual values output by Manager.java to "test" that inputs are followed by the correct output.